snoozesoftware/snooze-documentation/source/administrator-snoozenode/config.rst

 Similarly to dispatching two parameters exist to control the response gather behavior: numberOfRetries and retryInterval.
 The number of retries parameter makes sure that polling terminates in case when the responses never become available due to internal errors while the retry interval specifies the polling period.

-* *submission.packingDensity.*

- You can define a packing density for each resource.
-It will be considered during initial VM placement and allow the VM to be hosted on a LC despite existing MID capping.
-For example, of a LC has 4 PCORES and the CPU MID threshold (monitoring.thresholds.cpu) is set to 0.5 it is only possible to load it for up to 2 PCORES, keeping two other cores as buffered capacity.
-If a VM is now submitted which requires 4 VCORES it impossible to place it on the LC.
-However, with the packing density set to 0.4 it will be considered as a VM requiring only 1.6 VCORES thus allowing it to be placed.
-Note that packing density < 1 facilitates resource overcommit and thus can lead to serious performance problems.
-We suggest to keep it at the default value (=1) in case performance is important.

 Energy Management
 ^^^^^^^^^^^^^^^^^